Selebobo

-Udoka Chigozie Oku, also known by his stage name Selebobo, is a Nigerian singer and a songwriter.
+Udoka Chigozie Oku, also known by his stage name Selebobo, is a Nigerian singer, songwriter, producer, and mixing engineer.
 Formerly signed to Made Men Music Group.
 Selebobo is most known for his singles, "Yoyo', "Selfie", and "Waka Waka".
 He has also collaborated with Flavour N'abania, Yemi Alade, Tekno Miles, Emma Nyra, and Iyanya.
 He was also a nominee of the Producer of the Year category at 2018 The Headies.

 Early life

 Udoka Chigozie Oku was born on July 29, 1992, to parents of Igbo descent in Enugu State, Nigeria.
 He is the eleventh out of the twelve in his family, with one of his brothers, Okechukwu Oku, being a popular director.
 His father, Goddy Oku, was a guitarist and musician who played during local shows throughout the 1970s.
 As a result, he was taught many instruments, including the guitar, and was enriched in music.
 By the time he was twelve, he started to produce music on his keyboard.